 7. Monitor & Update Your Plan

-It includes all the key components of a restaurant’s financial projection, including the balance sheet, cash flow statement, P&L or income statement, and break-even statement, simplifying restaurant financial planning.
+It includes all the key components of a business’s financial projections, including the balance sheet, cash flow statement, P&L or income statement, and break-even statement, simplifying barbershop financial planning.